DURABILITY OF BRIDGES AND STRUCTURES - 2019/0

 The assessment strategy is designed to provide students with the opportunity to:

-Explain the main processes leading to the deterioration of metallic and ceramic construction materials and components and structures built from them.
-(LO 1)
+- Explain the main processes leading to the deterioration of metallic and cement-based construction materials and its consequences for components and structures built from them.

-Specify and undertake viable methods of inspection, testing and monitoring of structures whilst ensuring suitable Health and Safety standards are maintained.
-(LO 2)
+- Specify and undertake viable methods of inspection, testing and monitoring of structures while ensuring suitable Health and Safety standards are maintained.

-Assess the need for repair of a structure and suggest appropriate invasive or non-invasive repair techniques for degraded metallic, reinforced and prestressed concrete structures subject to particular exposures.
-(LO 3)
+- Assess the need for repair of a structure and identify appropriate invasive and non-invasive repair techniques for degraded metallic, reinforced and prestressed concrete structures that are subject to particular exposure conditions.

-Critically review both existing structures and new designs and identify details likely to influence long-term durability and propose modifications that will reduce the potential for deterioration, facilitate ease of maintenance and reduce on-going costs.
-(LO 4)
+- Critically review existing structures and new designs to identify details likely to influence long-term durability and propose modifications that will reduce the potential for deterioration, facilitate ease of maintenance and optimise maintenance costs.

 The summative assessment for this module consists of:

 - Examination [Learning outcomes: 1,3,4, and 7] (75%, 2 hours)